howhardcanitbe-admin/docs/_posts/2023-05-26-Starlink_on_the_Move.md

 We hope you enjoyed this post and found it helpful.
 If you have any questions, feel free to leave a comment below.
 We appreciate your feedback and look forward to sharing more exciting content with you.
 As always, we're here to ask, _"How hard can it be?"_

+## Update

+Ive been so impressed with Starlink and Dishy that I've decided to make it more permanent.
+Follow for Part 2 where we mount Dishy in a StarMount, convert it to 12v and create an enterprise grade wifi deployment.